Fertilizer: Application

-Fertilizers are commonly used for growing all crops, with application rates depending on the soil fertility, usually as measured by a soil test and according to the particular crop.
-Legumes, for example, fix nitrogen from the atmosphere and generally do not require nitrogen fertilizer.
+Fertilizers are commonly used for growing all crops, with application rates depending on soil fertility, usually as measured by a soil test and according to the particular crop.
+Legumes, for example, fix nitrogen from the atmosphere and generally do not require nitrogen fertilizer, hence their promising use for ensuring agriculture sustainability.

+Timing and amount of application

+The timing of application of fertilizers (here only mineral fertilizers will be considered) is a function of crop requirements, weather condition and market opportunities.
+It varies in nature and amount according to the type of agriculture (e.g. intensive farming versus conservation agriculture, grassland versus arable land), and the presence or absence of signs of nutrient deficiencies.
+Timing fertilization with peak nutrient uptake demand is essential for optimizing both yield and quality.
+In general, nutrient uptake rates are highest from early to midgrowing season, which is why fertilization near the time of seeding is generally very effective.
+With fall-planted grains (e.g. winter wheat), fall N fertilization followed by spring topdressing is likely the best combination of fertilization practices to optimize yield.
+The application of a soluble mineral fertilizer (e.g. ammonium nitrate) is avoided during heavy rainfall because most of it would be lost for the crop and would rapidly pollute the aquifer.
+In conservation agriculture (including no-till farming, permaculture) as well as other non-organic alternatives to intensive farming (e.g. smallholding agriculture) the application of mineral fertilizers is reduced to the strict requirements of the cultivated plants and sometimes is quite unnecessary.

+After harvest of a main crop (e.g. wheat, maize, potatoes) a catch crop can be sown, using plant species with a rapid growth rate and high demand of nitrogen (e.g. white mustard).
+This allows excess nitrogen, in particular the very mobile nitrate anion, to be taken up and transformed in plant proteins before contaminating the groundwater, and the associated geochemical processes, which would rapidly occur in the absence of plant cover.
+The catch crop is further buried, allowing its transformation in humus in which nitrogen is fixed according to various stable chemical bonds.

 Liquid vs solid

 Fertilizers are applied to crops both as solids and as liquid.
 About 90% of fertilizers are applied as solids.
 The most widely used solid inorganic fertilizers are urea, diammonium phosphate and potassium chloride.
 Solid fertilizer is typically granulated or powdered.
 Often solids are available as prills, a solid globule.
-Liquid fertilizers comprise anhydrous ammonia, aqueous solutions of ammonia, aqueous solutions of ammonium nitrate or urea.
+Liquid fertilizers comprise aqueous solutions of ammonia, aqueous solutions of ammonium nitrate or urea.
 These concentrated products may be diluted with water to form a concentrated liquid fertilizer (e.g., UAN).
 Advantages of liquid fertilizer are its more rapid effect and easier coverage.
-The addition of fertilizer to irrigation water is called "fertigation".
+The addition of fertilizer to irrigation water is called fertigation.
 Granulated fertilizers are more economical to ship and store, not to mention easier to apply.